mikestead/openapi-client/README.md

    *
    *     return Promise.resolve({ res, retry: true })
    *
-   * You can of course do other things before this, like refresh an auth token if the error indicated it expired.
+   * You can of course do other things before this, like refresh an auth
+   * token if the error indicated it expired.
    *
    * The "attempt" param will tell you how many times a retry has been attempted.
    */
+  processResponse?: (req: api.ServiceRequest,
+                    res: Response<any>,
-  processResponse?: (req: api.ServiceRequest, res: Response<any>, attempt: number) => Promise<api.ResponseOutcome>${ST}
+                    attempt: number) => Promise<api.ResponseOutcome>${ST}
   /**
-   * If a fetch request fails this function gives you a chance to process that error before it's
+   * If a fetch request fails this function gives you a chance to process
-   * returned up the promise chain to the original caller.
+   * that error before it's returned up the promise chain to the original caller.
    */
-  processError?: (req: api.ServiceRequest, res: api.ResponseOutcome) => Promise<api.ResponseOutcome>${ST}
+  processError?: (req: api.ServiceRequest,
+                  res: api.ResponseOutcome) => Promise<api.ResponseOutcome>${ST}
   /**
    * By default the authorization header name is "Authorization".
-This property allows you to override it.
+   * This property allows you to override it.
    *
-   * One place this can come up is where your API is under the same host as a website it powers,
+   * One place this can come up is where your API is under the same host as
-   * If the website has Basic Auth in place then some browsers will override your Authorization: Bearer <token>
+   * a website it powers.
+If the website has Basic Auth in place then some
+   * browsers will override your "Authorization: Bearer <token>" header with
-   * header with the Basic Auth value when calling your API.
-To counter this we can change the header, e.g.
+   * the Basic Auth value when calling your API.
+To counter this we can change
+   * the header, e.g.
    *
    *     authorizationHeader = "X-Authorization"
    *